AGI-LTI/MMU-RAGent-Preview/pages/getting-started.md

 ---

 ## Registration
 Irrespective of any track you choose to participate you should register yourself as team by filling out the following google form!

 **Link:** [https://forms.gle/YDEnjV4PXWnZdfYG8](https://forms.gle/YDEnjV4PXWnZdfYG8)

 **Note** that while we do not have a limitation on the number of participants in a team, we want a dedicated team leader who would act as a liaison between the organizers and the rest of the team.

-The two tracks can further be divided in to two sub tracks where one track involves the submission of a API contained in a docker image and the other track involves the Submission of the outputs generated for the validation set.

-**Note**  Submission of validation set generations entitles you to a chance to win **non-cash prizes only**.
-These submissions are **not eligible for cash prizes** to ensure fairness.

 ---
 <details>